jstoobysmith/jstoobysmith/Projects.md

 HepLean currently contains an implementation of index
     notation, creating automated tactics will allow us to work more easily with this notation.

+## Dirac deltas
+The phycisists use of Dirac delta 'functions' is very liberal.
+This project would determine
+    the best way for phycisists to use Dirac delta in a formal proof assistant and develop the best  technology to enable this to happen.

 ## Feynman diagrams (currently in progress)
 I want to formalize Feynman diagrams in Lean, and this project is currently
     in progress.
 This will demonstrate the use of computation in Lean and how it can be used